qurator-spk/neat/README.md

 [neat](https://github.com/qurator-spk/neat) runs locally as a pure HTML+JavaScript webpage in your web browser.
 No software needs to be installed, but JavaScript has to be enabled in the browser.

 #### 2.2.
 Installation
-Simply clone the repo using ``git clone https://github.com/qurator-spk/neat.git`` or download the [ZIP](https://github.com/qurator-spk/neat/archive/master.zip).
-Make sure you have at minimum ``neat.html`` and ``neat.js`` residing in a local directory, then it is sufficient to just open ``neat.html`` in a browser.
+Clone the repo using ``git clone https://github.com/qurator-spk/neat.git`` or download the [ZIP](https://github.com/qurator-spk/neat/archive/master.zip).
+Make sure you have ``neat.html`` and ``neat.js`` in the same directory and open ``neat.html`` in a browser.
 Any fairly recent browser should work, but only Chrome and Firefox are tested.

 #### 2.3 Data format
 The data format is based on the format used in the [GermEval2014 Named Entity Recognition Shared Task](https://sites.google.com/site/germeval2014ner/data).
 Text is encoded as one token per line, with name spans encoded in the BIO-scheme, provided as tab-separated values: